chadac/cacrawford.org/content/posts/2022-02-24-redefining-ownership.md

 coworkers is lambasting me for some terrible design decisions I made on a project years ago that will be difficult to resolve.

+Furthermore, there are still scenarios where having ownership can still be important.
+Especially for high-value applications with a guaranteed team of developers over a long period of time, with customers that cannot always be trusted.
+I hope this article serves to illustrate how dangerous it can be to use this as an excuse to have ownership always, though.

-Nonetheless, this approach has also created some great successes for me.
+From personal experience, this approach to software has created several successes for me.
 I've written libraries and tools that are frequently used by my team and beyond in my organization, and I've frequently reused the libraries I've built.
 Some of these libraries have [lived for years and have finally reached an open-sourced state](https://github.com/chadac/poetry-plugin-pypi-proxy), with a massive number of robust tests to ensure that the product stays reliable into the future.